 P_{de}=\left (\frac{P_tG}{4\pi R^2}\right )\left (\frac{\sigma}{4\pi R^2}\right )\:\:\:\:\:........(4)

 - The radar Antenna received a portion of the echo power.
-If the effective area of receiving antenna is denoted A_e, the power P_r received by the radar is,
+If the effective area of the receiving antenna is denoted A_e, the power P_r received by the radar is,

 P_r=\frac{P_t\;G\;\sigma\;A_e}{(4\pi R^2).(4\pi R^2)}\:\:watts\:\:\:........(5)